Rupakpoddar/WibleCodeTemplate/README.md

 ### Features

 - **Wireless Serial Monitor:** Seamlessly connect to your BLE-enabled microcontrollers, just like using the traditional Arduino Serial Monitor.
-Wible offers bi-directional communication with minimal coding and no need for hardware modifications.
+Wible offers bi-directional communication with minimal coding and no need for hardware modifications, all within a modern, reliable interface.

-- **Omnidirectional Robot Control:** Wible’s multitouch interface allows you to steer and control omnidirectional robots with super low latency, providing a responsive and intuitive control experience.
+- **Steer Freely:** Control a variety of DIY robots—including quadruped robots, rovers, omnidirectional robots, robotic cars, and robot dogs—using Wible’s multitouch interface.
+Enjoy super low latency for a responsive and intuitive control experience.

-- **Beautiful and Reliable UI:** Enjoy a modern and aesthetically pleasing interface that’s built for reliability, ensuring that your projects run smoothly.

 ### Supported Devices